 Jonas Wood can be seen for free as part of the Museum’s general admission policy.

 Jonas Wood is organized by the Dallas Museum of Art.
-The Dallas Musuem of Art is supported, in part, by the generosity of DMA Members and Donors, the citizens of Dallas through the City of Dallas Office of Cultural Affairs, and the Texas Commission on the Arts.
+The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the citizens of Dallas through the City of Dallas Office of Cultural Affairs, and the Texas Commission on the Arts.

 Images: Jonas Wood, Snowscape with Barn, 2017, oil and acrylic on canvas, Dallas Museum of Art, TWO x TWO for AIDS and Art Fund, Courtesy the artist and David Kordansky Gallery, Los Angeles, CA, Photographer credit: Brian Forrest; Jonas Wood, Calais Drive, 2012, oil and acrylic on canvas, Yusaku Maezawa Collection, Chiba, Japan, Courtesy the artist and David Kordansky Gallery, Los Angeles, CA, Photographer credit: Brian Forrest; Jonas Wood, Jungle Kitchen, 2017, oil and acrylic on canvas, The Broad Art Foundation, Courtesy the artist and David Kordansky Gallery, Los Angeles, CA, Photographer credit: Brian Forrest; Jonas Wood, Night Bloom Still Life, 2015, oil and acrylic on canvas, Whitney Museum of American Art, New York, gift of Linda Macklowe, Courtesy the artist and Gagosian, Photographer credit: Brian Forrest.